FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 person but also do not want to do some client side trick to extract the id before updating the data, right?
 Instead, we rather update the data the same way as we received it in our GET request and thus, extend the form builder with a data transformer.
-Furtunately the FOSRestBundle comes with an ``EntityToIdObjectTransformer``, which can be applied to any form builder:
+Fortunately, the FOSRestBundle comes with an ``EntityToIdObjectTransformer``, which can be applied to any form builder:

 .. code-block:: php